COP28 Africa Regional Resilience Hub

 Sign up to the Resilience Hub newsletter and follow us on LinkedIn and Twitter.com to be the first to hear about dates and programming for the Africa Regional Resilience Hub.

-The Regional Resilience Hubs play a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
-They play a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP27.
+The Regional Resilience Hubs played a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
+They played a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP28.

 Programme of Events

-The inaugural event of this year’s Africa Regional Resilience Hub was held at Africa Climate Week and focussed on strategies for unlocking finance for locally-led action.
-Speakers called for governments and development finance institutions to be better prepared to respond to communities’ priorities for resilience.
+The previous year’s Africa Regional Resilience Hub kick off took place at Africa Climate Week 2022.
+The inaugural session focussed on strategies for unlocking finance for locally-led action.

 The Africa Hub’s virtual programme from 19-22 September included 16 sessions on the priority themes of finance and investment, food and agriculture, resilient infrastructure, water and natural ecosystems, and cities and urbanisation.